spiral/docs/cycle/commands.md

 # Cycle ORM - Console Commands
 Cycle ORM integration provides multiple commands for easier control.
-You can get help for any of command using
+You can get help for any of the commands using

 ```bash
 $ php app.php help cycle...